 How to Keep a Healthy Ecosystem in Your Backyard

 Ecosystems are a complex interaction between organisms and the physical environment.
 When healthy, the components within the ecosystem work in a natural harmony with one another, resulting in an environment where life can thrive.
 While much of the natural ecosystem is disrupted by human activity, you can preserve a natural, healthy ecosystem in your backyard.
+Here are some elements of what makes a healthy, backyard ecosystem.

 Grow Native Plants